lightly-ai/lightly/docs/source/getting_started/command_line_tool.rst

 Upload data using the CLI
 --------------------------------------------------------

-In this example we will upload a data to the Lightly Platform.
+In this example we will upload a dataset to the Lightly Platform.
 First, make sure you have an account on `Lightly <https://www.lightly.ai>`_.
 A free account is sufficient.
 Log in to the app and create a new dataset.
 You will get a *token* and *dataset_id* which can be used to upload your dataset